kadenscroggins/Soil-Logger/README.md

 6. Push the male headers of the top board all the way into the female headers in the bottom board.
 7. Connect the larger end (JST PH) of the 4-pin cable to the STEMMA soil sensor, and the smaller end (JST SH) to the port in the center of the top board.
 8. Plug the top board into your computer and [install the CircuitPython firmware](https://learn.adafruit.com/adafruit-esp32-s3-feather/circuitpython) used by this project.
-9. Copy the code into the CIRCUITPYTHON drive that appears when plugging in the microcontroller, and install all libraries
+9. Copy the code.py and sd_card_functions.py files into the CIRCUITPYTHON drive that appears when plugging in the microcontroller, and install all libraries in the /lib folder.
     * adafruit_max1704x
     * adafruit_pcf8523
     * adafruit_seesaw